Accessibility Settings, Tools on Your Smartphone Can Make Life Easier

 Android users: Create your own shortcut for tasks

-An Android app released last week called Action Blocks is designed for people with a cognitive disability but can automate everyday tasks for anyone.
+An Android app called Action Blocks is designed for people with a cognitive disability but can automate everyday tasks for anyone.

 The final steps allow you to choose an image, name and size of button that the Action Block will display on your home screen.
+Google recently gave users the ability to create Action Blocks that speak aloud.
 Action Blocks work in tandem with the Google Assistant.
 The app works on devices using Android 5.0 and higher.